KSP-2000/Fit4JobRole/README.md

 ---

-**Limitations & Future Work**
+## Limitations & Future Work

-- Matching is currently based on keyword comparison, not deep NLP and as if now more keywords can improve matching efficiency
+- Matching is currently based on keyword comparison, not deep NLP and as for now more keywords can improve matching efficiency
 - Scoring logic can be improved using AI/LLMs

 ---